-This year Baja Dog Rescue, has rescued thousands of dogs from squalor, starvation, and disease.
+This past year Baja Dog Rescue, has rescued thousands of dogs from squalor, starvation, and disease.
 Baja Dog Rescue has continued to see a much higher level of medical need among the animals coming into our care.
 Despite the challenges of rehabilitating animals with more serious medical conditions, and how advanced care has used up much of the organization's available funds, we are still on track to complete our most adoptions ever.
 We're happy to share that almost all of the affected animals have recovered and we've adopted out 200 more animals than this point last year.

 Please help Baja Dog Rescue maintain this great momentum by helping us pay off some of the medical bills our dogs incurred on the way to their forever homes.
 Your support will ensure that we can continue to help animals have the healthiest possible start to their new lives!